What Are The Product Labeling Requirements For Imports Into The United States?

 Identification Numbers

-• Traceability: These codes help trace products in case of recalls or defects.
+Traceability: These codes enable the tracing of products in the event of recalls or defects.

 Summary